-- To rename the toolbar, select the Toolbar tab of the Toolbar Customization dialog.
+- The default name of the new toolbar will be the name of the first tool placed.
+To rename the toolbar, select the Toolbar panel of the Toolbar Customization dialog.

-- Click on your toolbar's name in the Toolbars list and click the Rename button.
+- In X5 and Prior, Click on your toolbar's name in the Toolbars list and click the Rename button.

-- Click OK to close the Toolbar Customization dialog.
-Your custom toolbar will now display any time you are in a view of the type that you selected in step 2.
+- In X5 and Prior programs your custom toolbar will now display any time you are in a view of the type that you selected in step 2.